Rise of the Robots?

 Scary stuff or a brave new world?

-In the embryonic stages of robo advice, the attempt at a financial land grab has been driven by the seduction of technology over ‘user experience’.
-A lack of focus on the deeper lying issue of getting people to change their habits and becoming comfortable making financial decisions via an automated route may explain why growth in the sector has been relatively slow.
+In the embryonic stages of robo advice, the attempt at a financial land grab was driven by the seduction of technology over ‘user experience’.
+A lack of focus on the deeper lying issue of getting people to change their habits and becoming comfortable making financial decisions via an automated route is certainly one explantion why growth in the sector has been relatively slow.

 The FCA were the first regulator to provide a ‘regulatory sandbox’, creating a controlled environment where firms could ‘play’ and safely try out new ideas before they went to market.